-“We can stop this.” it seemed to whisper to him, reminding him that he had a choice to make, a choice he had made, a choice he would make again.
+“We can stop this.” it seemed to sing to him in whisper, reminding him that he had a choice to make, a choice he had made, a choice he would make again.
 He could feel his tears dripping down his cheeks, in long ugly trails.
 He sniffed and gripped the mask harder.
 Its fur rubbed against his palms until they burned, but even this could not match the fire within his chest.

 His hate was a burning sun within him, burning away his deep pools of sorrow.
 His mind filled with the steam of it, hiding away every other thought, but hate.
 He may have once tried to see through the fog.
 To move beyond his emotions, but those days were gone.
 He no longer wished to brush away the steam and see the world clearly, not this time.
 Not here.
 Here he used it to focus on the one and only important thought.
 The one and only important goal.

 The time of tears was over.
 The time of sitting in sorrow was at an end.
+The songs of mourning had been sung.
 Hate had cleared all of that and filled him with a new need.
 It was now time to act.
 Time to become that which he had been born to be.

 He was to become an instrument of violence.
 Not to punish, no not to punish, though punishment would be acceptable in this circumstance, perhaps even appropriate.
 The punishment was called for, but he understood that this was not what he was to be an agent of.
 He may seek his vengeance, be driven by it, but that was only a bonus.
 Feeding his vengeance would be curing the symptoms and not the disease.
 His true goal was one of preventative medicine.
 The illnesses would not be allowed to grow.

 No, he would be a finer tool, a tool to stop the atrocities that had come upon his people.
 Stop them before they could take hold and become this sorrow.
 He would go to the source and cut it from this world.
-Raw medicine had been gone from the world for generations, and with his help, it would return to obscurity.
+Untamable Singers had been gone from the world for generations, and with his help, they would return to obscurity.

 He may dream of acting as an avenging angel but the idea of treating symptoms of a sickness was proven ineffective, and not what he needed to do, needed to be.
 He would be proactive, he would nip the source before it could fester into this pain.
 His hatred would guide him into moving the world into health in a way love had failed to do.